syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

     [https://www.syncfusion.com/downloads/latest-version](https://www.syncfusion.com/downloads/latest-version)

+* Supports conversion from .NET Framework 2.0 and .NET Core 2.0

 * To convert HTML to PDF in the application using WebKit rendering engine, the following assemblies or NuGet packages needs to be added as reference to the project.

 <b>Assemblies</b>